 Remember that it is extremely important to look for someone who will also fit in your company’s culture and core values.

 Also, the difference between internal and external communications roles are very different.
-While internal comms make sure to improve communications among employees, external comms professionals are mainly focused on how to communicate to potential buyers and other external stakeholders.
+While internal communications make sure to improve communications among employees, external communications professionals are mainly focused on how to communicate to potential buyers and other external stakeholders.

 External Communications Manager interview questions